prometheus-operator/prometheus-operator/Documentation/rbac.md

 To demonstrate how to use a `ClusterRole` with a `RoleBinding` and a `ServiceAccount` here an example.
 It is assumed, that both of the `ClusterRole`s described above are already created.

 Say the Prometheus Operator shall be deployed in the `default` namespace.
-First a `ServiceAccount` needs to be setup, which could look like this:
+First a `ServiceAccount` needs to be setup.

 ```yaml
 apiVersion: v1